rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/02-form-storage-adapters.markdown

 `save`
 : Detect whether the form record is new or if it already exists (due to the auto-save feature).
-If new, call the DDM service for adding `DDMContent` to teh database, passing to it, among other things, the serialized version (transformed into your storage format) of the `DDMFormValues`.
+If new, call the DDM service for adding `DDMContent` to the database, passing to it, among other things, the serialized version (transformed into your storage format) of the `DDMFormValues`.